amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/CompilerMiddleEndSSAInGo/README.md

 | Examples       | <ul><li>Checking a function for infinite recursion</li><li> Checking if all flows after “mutex.Lock” are covered with “mutex.unlock”</li>| <ul><li>Passing the correct types to string format</li><li>Shifts that equal or exceed the width of the integer</li><li>Modifying B.n when benchmarking</li><li>Validate the order of imports according to a convention</li>|

-### 3.6 Writing our analyzer!
+### 3.6 Overviewing an analyzer!
-In this section we'll implement an analyzer that warns when `t.Fatal` is used inside a goroutine as described here: https://github.com/ipfs/go-ipfs/issues/2043
+In this section we'll look over an analyzer that warns when `t.Fatal` is used inside a goroutine as described here: https://github.com/ipfs/go-ipfs/issues/2043

 ### 3.7 Congratulations